Consensys/doctools.template-site/docs/overview/index.md

 The system also detects tags in the GitHub repository and [makes the latest stable release and previous versions available](../reference/release-process.md).

-If you have any questions about ConsenSys products or documentation, ask us on [Discord](https://discord.gg/6cfyqRGbzq).
+If you have any questions about ConsenSys products or documentation, ask on [Discord](https://discord.gg/6cfyqRGbzq).

 ## Documentation sites that use the old system